Hello and welcome to my Ride Capo bindings review.

 Check out the breakdown of the score in the table below.

 |CONTRIBUTION TO FINAL SCORE

 Overall these are very responsive bindings that are great for bombing the mountain at speed.
 The biggest weaknesses, IMO, would be the ankle strap and the board feel.

-But really these are aren’t deal breakers and if you’re looking for quite stiff, really responsive bindings and want to save a bit of cash, these are worth checking out.
-They’re a good $25 cheaper than the average binding in this category – so if you’ve got a budget but you still want something really responsive, then these might be your pick.
+But really these are aren’t deal breakers and if you’re looking for quite stiff, really responsive bindings and want to save some cash, these are worth checking out.
+They’re $130 cheaper than the average binding in this category (of the 11 that I rated) – so if you’ve got a tight budget but you still want something stiff and really responsive, then these might be your pick.

 More Info, Current Prices and Where to Buy Online

 If you’re interested in learning more about the Capos, are ready to buy or want to research current prices and size availability, check out the links below.